willjbrown88/geomag_wdc_web_app_interface/docs/index.rst

-.. geomag-wdc-web-app-interface documentation master file, created by sphinx-quickstart on Mon Apr  2 13:20:50 2018.
+.. gmdata_webinterface documentation master file, created by sphinx-quickstart on Mon Apr  2 13:20:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to geomag-wdc-web-app-interface's documentation!
+Welcome to gmdata_webinterface's documentation!
 ========================================================

 .. toctree::